sebastien-riou/archman/README.md

 - an index database: a standard sqlite3 file
 - a database check file: a custom binary file containing redundant information to check the integrity of the index database

 The index database and its check file are placed in a ".archman" folder to discourage users to touch them.
-User files are placed in a "data" folder.
-Everything in "data" folder is set as "read only + execute", the original access right are stored in the index database.
+User files are placed just inside the archive folder.
+Everything in that folder is set as "read only + execute", the original access right are stored in the index database.

 A top level README.txt explains what archman is and points to online doc.